-Which body parts may get affected with Eczema?:
+Which body parts may get affected by Eczema?:

-Eczema may affect any part of the skin, especially the flexural areas like inside of elbows and knees, scalp, hands, around neck and other part.
-In case of infantile eczema, most common areas are face, cheeks, folds of joints.
+Eczema may affect any part of the skin, especially the flexural areas like inside of elbows and knees, scalp, hands, around the neck and another part.
+In the case of infantile Eczema, the most common areas are the face, cheeks, and folds of joints.

 Is Eczema contagious?: